The Amazon book categories you choose will have a direct effect on whether or not you become an Amazon bestselling author.

 - Don’t forget to do the same research discussed above but for ‘books' if you have a print version

 Yup, that's right.
-When you go to publish, that popup box (see below) are actually called BISACs.
+When you go to publish in Amazon KDP, that popup box (see below) are actually called BISACs.
 You start by choosing from those, and then Amazon decides from that, which Amazon Category to put you in.

 Here is a much more in depth discussion of what BISACs are, and how they affect your Categories.